US directly communicating with North Korea, seeks dialogue

 North Korea is fast advancing toward its goal of developing a nuclear-tipped missile capable of hitting the U.S. mainland.
 It conducted its sixth and largest nuclear test on Sept.
 3 and has threatened to test a hydrogen bomb over the Pacific.

-U.S. officials including Tillerson say Beijing, after long accounting for some 90 percent of North Korea's foreign trade, appears increasingly willing to cut ties to its neighbor's economy by adopting United Nations sanctions.
+U.S. officials including Tillerson say Beijing, after long accounting for some 90 percent of North Korea's foreign trade, appears increasingly willing to cut ties to its neighbour's economy by adopting U.N. sanctions.

-Tillerson said he believed China's more assertive posture was due to its realization that North Korea's nuclear and missile capabilities had advanced too far.
+Tillerson said China's more assertive posture was due to its realization that North Korea's nuclear and missile capabilities had advanced too far.

 The goal of the sanctions would be getting North Korea's Kim to view nuclear weapons as a liability, not a strength.